seandstewart/bardly/pending/romances/the-tempest/11-player.md

 O, touch me not; I am not Stephano, but a cramp.

 **PROSPERO**
-You ‘ld be king o'the isle, sir?
+You 'ld be king o'the isle, sir?

 **STEPHANO**
 I should have been a sore one then.

 **ALONSO**
-This is a strange thing as e ‘er I look’d on.
+This is a strange thing as e 'er I look'd on.

 *Pointing to Caliban*